PaulGreer1/TheGardenersWeb/README.md

 The event handlers all have the same signature as that given in the EventHandler interface (found at the top of Controller.java).
 The EventHandler interface provides a common signature for all the event handlers, and the implementations (defined in the Controller class) provide the executable bodies.

 #### 8. Simulating connection requests
 By this time, the Handler's constructor has returned a Handler object to the Gateway, and so the Gateway is now ready to simulate the initial request to the server by calling the Handler's handleRequest() method.
-The event data is passed to handleRequest().
+The event data are passed to handleRequest().
 Everything that happens after this is exactly the same as it is on the live server.

 The Gateway class simulates an HTTP request-response gateway by using the APIGatewayV2HTTPEvent and APIGatewayV2HTTPResponse classes to define 'event' and 'response' objects respectively.